Paul Butcher (actor)

-Paul Butcher is an American actor.
+Paul Matthew Hawke Butcher (born February 14, 1994) is an American former actor.
 He is known for portraying Dustin Brooks in Zoey 101 (2005–2008).

+Early life

+Butcher was born Paul Matthew Hawke Butcher on February 2, 1994 in Orange County, California to Jacqueline (née Ricottone) and former football player Paul Butcher.
+He is of Italian, Hungarian, German, and Croatian descent.

 Career

-Paul Butcher portrayed Dustin Brooks, the younger brother of lead character Zoey Brooks, for the four seasons of the Nickelodeon comedy series Zoey 101.
-He has had guest and other minor roles for a number of movies and TV shows, one of the most notable roles being a guest star in the Season 5 Premiere of Criminal Minds.
+Butcher portrayed Dustin Brooks, the younger brother of lead character Zoey Brooks, for four seasons of the Nickelodeon comedy series Zoey 101.
+He has had guest and other minor roles for a number of movies and TV shows, one of the most notable roles being a guest star in the season 5 premiere of Criminal Minds.
 He also played the role of young Walter in the 2007 film The Number 23.
 He made his acting debut at age 7 on a 2001 episode of The Bernie Mac Show.
-At the age of 5, Paul appeared in the Rascal Flatts music video Prayin' for Daylight.
+At the age of 5, Butcher appeared in the music video for "Prayin' for Daylight" by Rascal Flatts.
 He also was an extra in four sketches on Chappelle's Show.